Table of Contents

 What is Fragile X syndrome?

-Fragile X syndrome is a genetic disorder usually passed on from a parent to a child at the time the child is conceived.
-The disorder affects a person’s learning and physical growth.
+Fragile X syndrome is a genetic disorder.
+It is most often passed on from a parent to a child at the time the child is conceived.
+The disorder causes intellectual and developmental disabilities.
+This means it affects a person’s learning and physical growth.
 It also affects behavior and being able to relate to other people.
 The symptoms of Fragile X syndrome can be mild or moderate.
-It affects both girls and boys; however, it often has more of an effect on males.
+It affects both girls and boys; however, it is often milder in girls.

 Symptoms of Fragile X syndrome